UR Floor Hockey Rules

 - Teams have a 10-minute grace period from their scheduled start time as tracked by the Event Coordinator to field the minimum starting lineup

-- VSB Floor Hockey (3-on-3 plus a goalie), a full starting lineup consists of 3 players and a goalie including at least 1 of each gender on the floor, but a team may play with only 3 players if that is all they have provided they have at least 1 of each gender on the floor;
+- VSB and Langley Floor Hockey (3-on-3 plus a goalie), a full starting lineup consists of 3 players and a goalie including at least 1 of each gender on the floor, but a team may play with only 3 players if that is all they have provided they have at least 1 of each gender on the floor;

 - Richmond Oval Floor Hockey Leagues (5-on-5 plust a goalie), a full starting lineup consists of 5 players and a goalie including at least 2 of each gender on the floor, but a team may play with only 4 players if that is all they have provided they have at least 1 of each gender on the floor

-If a team does not have enough players to field the minimum starting lineup (including the minimum of each gender) by the end of this 10-minute grace period, then that team defaults the game and is subject to the associated Default Fee used to reimburse their opponent.
+If a team does not have enough players to field the minimum starting lineup (including the minimum of each gender and a goalie) by the end of this 10-minute grace period, then that team defaults the game and is subject to the associated Default Fee used to reimburse their opponent.
 In this situation, the teams are encouraged to mix up players and play for fun during their time slot.
 Any team defaulting more than 2 games in a season may be asked to leave the league, with no refund.

 - Teams may avoid defaulting in regular season games by utilizing players from other teams (other than your opponents) that play in the league without penalty.
 However, in the playoffs, this can only be done to avoid being subject to the default policy- the game will be considered a automatic loss (but not a default) if a team utilizes players not on their roster to field a lineup.